 “Did they discuss anything to do with gay relationships or sex?”
 I asked.
 He shook his head.
 My heart sank and I tried to figure out how to bring this up with his teacher.

 The next day I got a call from his teacher.
-Jeremy was coming home, again.
+Colin was coming home, again.
 I headed into the stock room and leaned against one of the shelves.
 This was the most privacy I could find at work.

-“Jeremy said same sex relationships weren’t discussed in the class,” I said hesitantly.
+“Colin said same sex relationships weren’t discussed in the class,” I said hesitantly.

 “Really?” his teacher replied.
 “I don’t know why he’d say that.
 This was penciled into the schedule and I was there, in the room, during that part of the discussion.
 He got silly for some of the talk and had to leave but he was there for that part too.
 It got really controversial with some of his classmates arguing that they thought being gay was wrong.”